by K.M. Richards

 The Hancock Foundation's name was removed from the license August 17, and KTHE suspended operation less than one month later, on September 10.
 It had operated for a mere 285 days.
 The Daily Trojan quoted USC president Fred D. Fagg as saying "the University does not plan to assume further initiative in the organization of a separate corporation to take over the television channel" but that the studio facilities would continue to be used for teaching and research by the telecommunications department.
-It didn't take long for that last statement to become reality; KUSC-TV came to life a mere six weeks later as a campus-limited, closed-circuit operation originating from the former KTHE studios in Hancock Hall.
+It didn't take long for that last statement to become reality; KUSC-TV came to life (or would that have been "back to life"?) only six weeks later as a campus-limited, closed-circuit operation originating from the former KTHE studios in Hancock Hall.
 The first telecast, at 3:15pm on November 1, was a fraternity-sorority musical talent program (Campus Capers), followed by a travelogue and a short film produced by the University's cinema department.
 Programming was presented in two-hour "transmissions" consisting of back-to-back fifteen-minute programs on Mondays, Wednesdays and Fridays.

 While USC was amenable to allowing an advisory council comprised of former Foundation board members to conduct a survey to determine the need for a "community" outlet in Los Angeles, the KTHE license expired on January 28, 1955 and the University returned the CP for cancellation on February 14.
 As the first ETV station to go dark, channel 28's demise was described by Barnouw as "a serious setback" for educational television.